10 December 2019

 For those who are going to open throughout Christmas and New Year, staffing can be a bit of a headache.
 How about asking your staff members or casual staff what’s their holiday plan and if any of them would consider taking up a shift if needed?

-You can then put them into a contact group, upload that to our online platform, so that you’ll be able to send them a bulk SMS when a shift becomes available pretty much instantly.
+You can then put them into a contact group, upload that to our online platform, so that you’ll be able to send them a bulk message when a shift becomes available pretty much instantly.
 With the use of a virtual mobile number, you can even have staff replying via SMS to help speed up the process.

 4. Gauging customer satisfaction